e-veal/splunk-practice-lab/README.md

 | CM | Cluster Manager |
 | MC | Monitoring Console |

+## Install Splunk on your Monitoring Console Node

+### Install Splunk - Do Not Start.

 1. Install Splunk on your Monitoring Console node.
 Make sure not to start it.
 2. Use the same steps to install splunk as in the first practice lab.
+(Splunk PS Architect Practice Lab 1 - Instructions)
 3. Copy the splunk.secret file from `$SPLUNK_HOME/etc/auth/` on your cluster master node and place it in the same location on your new Monitoring Console node.
 4. Once copied, start your new instance.
 Take the hashed Pass4SymmKey value from the existing cluster master.
 Remember, btool is your friend.